 Israeli researchers have launched three clinical trials that utilize CBD’s anti-inflammatory properties as potential COVID-19 treatment.

-Israeli scientists have launched clinical trials into whether cannabis can play an effective role in stopping or slowing the coronavirus.
-Though lung health experts have warned smoking marijuana could exacerbate COVID-19 and its spread, Israeli scientists will study cannabidiol (CBD) alongside existing treatment options as a possible solution.
+Researchers believe CBD could be crucial to COVID-19 Israeli scientists have launched clinical trials into whether cannabis can play an effective role in stopping or slowing the coronavirus.
+Though lung health experts have warned smoking marijuana could exacerbate COVID-19 and its spread, the scientists will study cannabidiol (CBD) alongside existing treatment options as a possible solution.

 Last week, InnoCan Pharma announced a collaboration with Tel Aviv University to instill CBD medicine through exosomes — or the small cell structures created when stem cells multiply.
 The unconventional method will utilize the exosomes as “homing missiles,” as they can uniquely target cell organs damaged by COVID-19.
 Researchers then believe CBD’s anti-inflammatory properties will repair the damaged cells through a synergistic effect.